Ransomware hits AXA units in Asia, hurts Ireland healthcare - WTMJ

 “All of our diagnostic capability in terms of radiology have gone,” she said.
 “We have no capability now to look back at any previous tests, any previous scans.
 We can’t order lab tests or radiology electronically.”

-She said hospitals had resorted to “manual handwritten notes.
+She said hospitals had resorted to “handwritten notes.
 We have people in hospitals delivering pieces of paper around with lab results, et cetera.”

 Ransomware attacks returned to headlines this month after hackers struck the United States’ largest fuel pipeline, the Colonial Pipeline, and the company shut it down for days to contain the damage.

-The ransomware gangs that have had the biggest impact are so-called “big-game” hunters like Avaddon and Conti that identify and target lucrative victims.
-They work through affiliates who do most of the work.
-They rented their “ransomware-as-a-service” to partners they recruit on darknet crime forums and divide the profits.
+The ransomware syndicates that have had the biggest impact are so-called “big-game” hunters like Avaddon and Conti that identify and target lucrative victims.
+They lease their “ransomware-as-a-service” to affiliates they recruit who do most of the heavy-lifting — taking more risk and a higher share of the profits.

 Bajak reported from Boston.